vortex-flutter/vortex/README.md

 ---

-Made with ❤️ by the Vortex team.
+Made with ❤️ by the Vortex team and CodeSyncr.